Offshore wind

 Renewable energy

-The offshore wind farms, which will begin to operate in 2028 in the part of the exclusive economic zone of the Republic of Lithuania in the Baltic Sea near Palanga with a capacity of approximately 1,4 GW, are expected to generate up to 6 TWh of green electricity per year, which would meet up to a half of Lithuania’s current electricity demand.
+The offshore wind farms, which will begin to operate by 2035 in the part of the exclusive economic zone of the Republic of Lithuania in the Baltic Sea near Palanga with a capacity of approximately 1,4 GW, are expected to generate up to 6 TWh of green electricity per year, which would meet up to a half of Lithuania’s current electricity demand.
 The offshore wind farms are also expected to attract about EUR 3 billion in investments and create at least 1,300 new jobs.

 News